SkygearIO/features/features/375-static-cdn/design.md

 path (`fallback`).

 When `static` deployment type is used:
-- The deployment context would be persisted to object storage (symlinks are resolved at upload time).
+- The deployment context would be persisted to object storage
+    - symlinks are resolved at upload time
+    - `.skyignore` can be used to exclude files
 - A request with matching path would be routing using static deployment routing algorithm (described below).
 - If a file is matched, the gateway would proxy the request to the backing